 Micronutrients are necessary for the health, function, and development of the brain, body, and bones.
 The deficiency of micronutrients causes several health issues.
 Micronutrients perform various functions like immunity, blood clotting, circulation, energy production, brain function, skin integrity, bone development, and fluid balance.

 Micronutrients are essential for the growth and development of every individual, especially toddlers.
 In this article, we get to know micronutrients, types of micronutrient supplements, and their significance.

 Micronutrients comprise both vitamins and minerals, and these vitamins are fat-soluble and water-soluble.

-- Fat-soluble vitamins are A, D, E, and K absorbed with dietary fat sources are stored in fatty tissue.
+- Fat-soluble vitamins A, D, E, and K are absorbed with dietary fat sources and are stored in fatty tissue.

 - Water-soluble vitamins include B and C vitamins.
 They dissolve in water, are not stored long in the body, and are flushed out through urine when in excess.